SaakshiKrishnani21/Student_grade_tracker/README.md

 # Major-project-using-java
-Name: Vaishnavi Khade
+Name: Saakshi Krishnani

-Roll no: 26
+Roll no: 16

-Batch: A2
+Batch: A1

-Registration no: 23071131
+Registration no: 23071478